osmandapp/docs/content/osmand/plugins/ski-maps.md

 {% default %}

 The **Winter and ski** style can be used with the [**Night**](/osmand/map/vector-maps#map-mode) mode.
-It can be an obvious choice for someone who prefers dark colors on the device screen when it gets closer to the sunset, as well as for those who does often night skiing.
-Together with the Night mode, OsmAnd Ski Maps can show which of the pistes outside the ski resort can be [lighting up in the night](/osmand/map/vector-maps#details).
+It is an obvious choice for someone who prefers dark colors, and/or it is getting dark at night, as well as for those who does some night skiing.
+Together with the Night mode, OsmAnd Ski Maps can show which pistes has [lighting](/osmand/map/vector-maps#details).

 Both options are provided with the [Configure map](/osmand/map/configure-map-menu) menu.
 To enable the Night mode, look for the respective option within the **Map mode** section of settings.
-To make the map show which pistes are lit up in the night, enable the respective option in the **Details** section of settings.
+To make the map show which pistes are lit up at night, enable the respective option in the **Details** section of settings.

 ![No lighting in iOS](/assets/images/plugins/ski-maps/ios_no_lighting.png) ![Night and lighting in Android](/assets/images/plugins/ski-maps/and_yes_lighting.png)